Marguerite Kuczynski: Selected works

 Edition with translations of works by Quesnay (1965, 1971 and 1976) and Turgot (1981 and 1988).

 Some of Marguerite Kuczynski's most enduring contributions to scholarship, produced only after her "retirement" in 1960, were a series of translations into German, supported by her own extensive and scholarly commentaries, of works by François Quesnay (Physiocrat).
-Later, during the 1980s, she made a start on a similar set of translations of the work of economist-statesman Turgot, but this project remained unfinished because her eye-sight failed.
+Later, during the 1980s, she made a start on a similar set of translations of the work of economist-statesman Turgot, but this project remained unfinished because her eyesight failed.

 Personal

-The Kuczynskis had three recorded children: Madeleine (1932), Peter (1937) and Thomas (1944).
-Of these, Thomas Kuczynski subsequently became notable as an economist and statistician, known in particular for his work on damages claims of victims of German wartime Forced labour policies.
+The Kuczynskis had three children: Madeleine (1932), Peter (1937) and Thomas (1944).
+Of these, Thomas Kuczynski subsequently became notable as an economist and statistician, known in particular for his work on damages claims of forced labour under German rule during World War II.
 Rita Kuczynski, known in German-speaking lands as a writer-philosopher (and more recently as a novelist), is a daughter-in-law of Marguerite Kuczynski.

 Marguerite Kuczynski died in Berlin in January 1998, slightly more than five months after the death of her husband.
 That year Thomas Kuczynski and his wife Rita divorced, following some years of separation.